sensedeep/custom-metrics/README.md

 If you want to change your spans in the future, you can upgrade your metric data with new spans.
 To do this, you can use the `upgrade` method.
 This will apportion data points from the old spans to the new spans based on the point's timestamp.
 The **upgrade** call takes the namespace, metric name and specific dimensions to upgrade.

-You can also upgrade metrics by providing an **upgrade: true** parameter to the emit calls.
+You can also upgrade metrics by providing an `upgrade: true` parameter to the `emit` calls.

-If you define new spans via the constructor and do not call upgrade, your new metrics will use the new spans and the old metrics will utilize the old spans.
+If you define new spans via the constructor and do not call `upgrade`, your new metrics will use the new spans, and the old metrics will utilize the old spans.
 Query will still work, and CustomMetrics will return metrics according to the spans in use when the metric was first created.

-The **upgrade** API and emit **upgrade** option are idempotent in that there is no ill effects from upgrading a metric that is already upgraded.
+The `upgrade` API and `emit` `upgrade` option are idempotent, meaning there are no ill effects from upgrading a metric that is already upgraded.
 The emit call will only upgrade if an upgrade is required.

 If you do use custom span definitions, ensure you supply the custom span definition to all your constructor calls going forward.
 Otherwise, the default spans will be used for any new metrics.